-TIP: If more than one rain
+TIP: If more than one rain barrel will be needed to capture a one-inch storm:

 - Rain barrels can be linked together so that the overflow from one goes into the next. - You can plan to capture smaller storms and designate an area to receive overflow.